 For detailed information on tickets, locations and schedules, visit the Rose Parade website.

-Advance tickets to the Post Parade are $20.
-Tickets may also be purchased on-site until 3 p.m. each day of the event.
-General admission is free for children 5 and under.
+Advance tickets to Floatfest are $20 and available online only.
+General admission is free for children ages 5 and under.

 Comfortable shoes are recommended - viewing all the floats requires walking about 2.5 miles and will take at least two hours.
 This event is rain or shine.
 No pets or bikes allowed.

-Rose Bowl Game Shuttle: Free shuttle buses will be available at Parsons Parking Lot, at the corner of Union Street and De Lacey Avenue in Pasadena.
-The shuttle runs continuously from 10:00 AM until approximately two hours after the end of the game.
+Rose Bowl Game Shuttle: Free shuttle buses will be available at the Parsons Parking Lot, located at the corner of Fair Oaks Avenue and Holly Street.
+The shuttle runs continuously from 10am until approximately two hours after the end of the game.

 Drop-off/Rideshare/Taxi Zone: The designated area for drop-off, pick-up, and taxi zone is on Holly Street between Fair Oaks Avenue and Arroyo Parkway.
 Passengers may take the free Rose Bowl Game Shuttle to the stadium.